 To control the humidity levels and keep them adequate, a dehumidifier can be installed in both a basement and crawl space.
 Our dehumidifier can take in 100 pints of water a day while cycling 90% less than conventional dehumidifiers.
 Don’t worry about emptying out the container, because our dehumidifier can connect to your sump pump so that the water collected gets drained automatically.

-Roanoke Foundation Repair
+Roanoke Foundation Repair in Roanoke, VA

 The Dekalb soil in Roanoke, VA is sandy and highly permeable.
 Because water so easily drains to the lower soil layers when it rains or when snow melts, the water table rises quickly and the groundwater surrounds your foundation.
 Over the years, all of this exposure to water leads to soil wash out and foundation settling.
 When your foundation is settling, it means that the house is sinking to the side because the layer of soil under it has eroded to the point of unevenness.